xyloid/scheduler-plugins/manifests/kubeflux/charts/as-a-second-scheduler/README.md

 This charts is intended to install kubeflux scheduler to a local kind cluster with local registry (this is documented in kind documentation).

+# Run pi test with one script

-The `../../init_kind_cluster.sh` the script that creates a local kind cluster and a local registry.
+The `../../init_kind_cluster.sh` scriptcreates a local kind cluster and a local registry.
 By default it will create one master and one worker node.

-# Simple way to run pi test
+# Run pi test step by step

 ```bash
   cd scheduler-plugins/manifests/kubeflux/